dolgorp/telecom_churn_analysis/README.md

 Additionally, predictive analytics in churn prevention allows telecom companies to identify at-risk customers early on, enabling them to take targeted actions to retain these customers.
 This proactive approach not only saves money but also improves customer satisfaction and loyalty by addressing their concerns before they lead to defection.

-Moreover, with the telecom industry being highly competitive, maintaining customer loyalty through effective churn management strategies can provide a significant edge over competitors, as it ensures a stable revenue stream and reduces the volatility of the customer base.

 <img src="images/image2.png" alt="Alt text" width="800"/>

 ## Stakeholder